 Impaired ability to acquire and remember new information (eg, asking repetitive questions, frequently misplacing objects or forgetting appointments)

-Impaired reasoning and handling of complex tasks and poor judgment (eg, being unable to manage bank account, making poor financial decisions)
+Impaired reasoning and handling of complex tasks and poor judgment (eg, being unable to manage a bank account, making poor financial decisions)

 Language dysfunction (eg, difficulty thinking of common words, errors speaking and/or writing)